amalto/platform6-demo-eth-dapp/README.md

-# platform6-demo-eth-dapp
-Platform 6 Ethereum Demo DApp
+# Platform 6 Ethereum Demo DApp

+FIXME Link to Platform 6 tutorial.

+This project is based on the [Embark framework](https://embark.status.im/).